Axinom/drm-quick-start/Readme.md

 ![](Images/Solution components.png)

 You will want to use a robust and reliable player that provides an optimal playback experience. [dash.js](https://github.com/Dash-Industry-Forum/dash.js) integrates natively with Axinom DRM and can be used in all modern browsers that contain a compatible content decryption module.
 On Android, [ExoPlayer](https://github.com/google/exoplayer) is the recommended player.
-The player ecosystem on other platforms is less straightforward - contact Axinom for detailed player evaluation guidance.
+The player ecosystem on other platforms is less straightforward - [Contact Axinom](mailto:info@axinom.com) for detailed player evaluation guidance.

 # Sample scenario 1: ready to go demo video